Treatment

 Recovery

 Healing time for tendons is approximately 6-8 weeks.
 You may be in a protective cast, splint, or walking boot initially while the tendon heals.
+Some soreness in the tendon during the first few months after surgery is common.
 Physical therapy and rehabilitation often are needed after the initial healing period to help with strength

 Risks and Complications